Mike3rd/mturko_vercel/content/page/toby.md

 (Right 5)

-> From his stash of treasures (a toy car, two rings),
-Cheezy dropped a coin that went cling-a-ling!
+> From his stash of treasures (a toy car, two rings), Cheezy dropped a coin that went cling-a-ling!
-"This doggy token's your bridge-crossing key,
+"This doggy token pays the bridge-crossing toll,
-But hurry - the raccoon takes bribes at three!"
+But hurry—your new human awaits!
+Let’s roll!"

 Illustration:
+- Toby already mid-dash, kicking up dust!
-Close-up of Cheezy's "stash" in a cracked flowerpot:
+- Close-up of Cheezy's "stash" in a cracked flowerpot:
 - Shiny junk (bottle caps, keys, doggy coin)
 - Bonus: Hidden Cheez-It wrapper as foreshadowing
 - Toby's paw reaching for the coin, eyes wide